TejashwiniVadeghar/FrontEnd/README.md

 title Element: This element is used to set the text that appears in the browser tab or window.
 UTF-8 character encoding: UTF-8, or UCS Transformation Format 8, is a standardized character encoding widely used on the web.
 Character encoding is the method computers use to store characters as data.
 The charset attribute is used inside of a meta element to set the character encoding to UTF-8.

+# Description lists
-# Description lists are made up of a list of terms and details.
+Description Lists are made up of a list of terms and details.
 The dt element represents the description term, while the dd element represents the description detail.